antoinealb/antoinealb.github.io/_posts/2019-08-10-automatically-rebooting-tradfri-gateay.md

 make && sudo make install
 ```

-We can easily install Python and the API:
+We can install Python and the API:

 ```shell
 sudo apt install python3 python3-pip